Cxmorifolium/Art-Study-App/README.md

     dotnet run
     ```
     *Or press F5 in Visual Studio*

+Note: This app does use toast notification so you can easily change to Display Alert.
+If you have notification set to Do Not Disturb, you won't see any of the toast notifications.

 ## Technical Overview
 ArtStudio started as my journey into .NET MAUI development.
 This documentation serves as both a reference for the app and a showcase of what you can build while learning MAUI.